-When done correctly, blog posts can drive an immense amount of traffic to your site, and in turn, much more brand awareness.
+When done correctly, compelling blog posts can drive an immense amount of traffic to your site, and in turn, much more brand awareness.
 In the Age of Information, people want to be able to find answers to their problems in just a few keystrokes – and they often feel camaraderie with the brands and sources that provide it.

-This is particularly true in the financial industry, since most people have many, many burning questions about managing and maximizing their money.
+This is particularly true in the financial industry since most people have many, many burning questions about managing and maximizing their money.
 It’s also an industry that will immediately benefit from building trust with consumers through providing transparent information.

 But blog posts are a dime a dozen, even in the finance industry – so how is a brand to stick out and form consumer relationships?
-With email newsletter and social leads abounding, it’s important to create compelling, informative, high-quality posts.
+With email newsletters and social leads abounding, it’s important to create compelling, informative, high-quality posts.

 Writing excellent blog posts is all about maximizing your readership and connecting with your audience.
 Half the battle is getting eyes on your article, while the other half is keeping them there.
 Think about it this way when you’re writing: Would YOU read this post all the way through?